itsthestranger/omni-virtual-f1-prototype/USD Scenes/README.md

 <h4>Notes:</h4>
-Scenes are uploaded combined in a .rar file as otherwise the 25mb Limit is breached

 The used racecar model is a <a href="https://sketchfab.com/3d-models/redbull-rb6-a177b4ccee52433da7f608aeef686c48">Red Bull RB6</a> from the year 2010, which can be downloaded as an FBX file from the provided link.
 This model was created by FabianTheFormula1Fan.